3 / 5

 Jesús Madriñan’s main subject is the exploration of identity from a generational and biographical perspective, spurred by the need to understand the reality around him.
 In his project, he examines how various physical and virtual contexts can play an important role in the development of identity.
 These include after-hour clubs, nightclubs, and social media, all regular spaces of interaction closely connected to his generation.

-On this occasion, with Washington Store, I decided to explore the use of dating apps and, in particular, the one that brands itself as “the world’s leading dating app for the LGBTQ community.”
-The process of creating a digital identity is particularly symptomatic in this app, as it promotes the development of an objectifying view of the digital others and, at the same time, a self-objectification construct, whether consciously or not, which represents the user in the virtual space.
+In Washington Store, Madriñan delves into the use of contact apps, particularly the self-proclaimed “world’s leading dating app for the LGBTQ community.”
+Here, the process of constructing digital identity is especially symptomatic, as it promotes the development of an objectifying view of digital others, and, at the same time, the construction, consciously or otherwise, of an objectified self representing the user in virtual space.